Procrastination is a protest! ... against discomfort.

 - See our Tip Sheet ‘Meta-Cognitive Strategies for Academic Success.’

 Protest against the tendency to procrastinate!
-Work your way through the sometimes uncomfortable task of study to achieve academic success.
+Work your way through uncomfortable moments to get work done and achieve success.

-Melbourne Centre for Women’s Mental Health offer a range of options for those wanting support with study.
+Melbourne Centre for Women’s Mental Health offer a range of options for those wanting support with study or work.

-Book in with one of our experienced Clinical Psychologists today if you need special assistance with Anxiety or Depression that may be impacting on your studies.
+Book in with one of our experienced Clinical Psychologists today if you need special assistance with Anxiety or Depression that may be impacting on your studies or work.

 Skocic, S. 2019